DevGW/QuestPuller/README.md

 # QPull - Oculus File Management Script

 ## Overview
-QPul is a Python script designed to manage files on an Oculus device.
+QPull is a Python script designed to manage files on an Oculus device.
 It allows for efficient transfer and deletion of screen recordings and screenshots from the Oculus to your computer.

 ## Features
 - Pull screen recordings and screenshots from Oculus device.